arronhunt/simple-columns/README.md

 A simple 12-column framework utilizing CSS grid, built with a focus on keeping the syntax simple and readable.

 * Simple syntax powered by responsive modifiers
-* Pure CSS, no precomiling or other tools needed.
+* Pure CSS, no precompiling or other tools needed.
 * Fully responsive
 * Infinite nesting